-We are all loving the rock painting craze and have enjoyed getting involved in it, me included.
+We are all loving the rock painting craze and have enjoyed getting involved in it, I included.
 It is such a great activity not only do you get to let your artistic side flow when painting the rocks but it helps you get out and about when you go to hide them.

-The hiding and finding of the rocks is Facebook led so on the back of your rock you would write the Facebook page and then when someone finds it they take a picture and post on the page and then re-hide it for the next person.
+The hiding and finding of the rocks are Facebook led so on the back of your rock you would write the Facebook page and then when someone finds it they take a picture and post on the page and then re-hide it for the next person.
 We have a local page Taunton Rocks but if you don’t have one for where you live there is a UK wide page called Love on the rocks UK.

 When it comes to painting you need to use a strong paint we found acrylic paint works well and is easily available and then we used sharpies or paint pens to add any details.
-Posca paint pens are really great specialist pens for rock painting although they can be a bit pricey, we have also used these paint pens that work well to.
+Posca paint pens are really great specialist pens for rock painting although they can be a bit pricey, we have also used these paint pens that work well too.